Crimes of the Future: release date, reviews, trailer and everything we know about the David Cronenberg movie

 The world of movies is just not as wonderfully strange without David Cronenberg, but thankfully his new movie, Crimes of the Future, sees the director return for the first time since 2014.
 From everything we’ve seen, Crimes of the Future fits right in with what fans have come to expect from a Cronenberg movie.

-Crimes of the Future is coming sooner than you may think, so here is everything that we know about the movie, sure to be a fun addition to 2022's new movies slate.
+Here is everything that we know about Crimes of the Future, sure to be a fun addition to 2022's new movies slate.

 When is the Crimes of the Future release date?